This post may contain affiliate links. Please see our disclosure policy for more details.

 Canned pumpkin is a real kitchen superhero – super versatile and a great way to add extra goodness to your meals, whether you’re cooking for the little ones or yourself.

-My kids absolutely love this pumpkin banana bread, healthy pumpkin muffins, pumpkin oatmeal pancakes, and pumpkin balls.
+My kids absolutely love this pumpkin banana bread, healthy pumpkin banana muffins, pumpkin oatmeal pancakes, and pumpkin balls.

 Related: Healthy Pumpkin Recipes